zapier/zapier-platform/packages/cli/README-source.md

 The flow works like this:

-  1. Zapier makes a call to your API requesting a "request token" (also known as "temporary credentials")
+  1. Zapier makes a call to your API requesting a "request token" (also known as "temporary credentials").
-  2. Zapier sends the user to the authorization URL, defined by your app, along with the request token
+  2. Zapier sends the user to the authorization URL, defined by your app, along with the request token.
   3. Once authorized, your website sends the user to the `redirect_uri` Zapier provided.
 Use `zapier describe` command to find out what it is: ![](https://zappy.zapier.com/117ECB35-5CCA-4C98-B74A-35F1AD9A3337.png)
-  4. Zapier makes a call on our backend to your API to exchange the request token for an "access token" (also known as "long-lived credentials")
+  4. Zapier makes a call on our backend to your API to exchange the request token for an "access token" (also known as "long-lived credentials").
-  5. Zapier remembers the access token and makes calls on behalf of the user
+  5. Zapier stores the `access_token` and uses it to make calls on behalf of the user.

 You are required to define: